-PHASE I: Honors Program Courses (open to invited freshmen only): 12 credits (3 courses).
+Honors Program Courses open to invited freshmen only: 12 credits (3 courses).

-HON 100 (4 credits): All freshmen will take a course entitled Enduring Ideas.
+- LAS 150H (3 credits): This course is open only to students formally accepted into the Honors Program starting Fall 2005.
+This course is a common experience for all students.
+It investigates cultural differences and explores the influence of culture upon human values and perceptions.
+Students will read influential texts from the humanities, social sciences and natural sciences.
+Honors students will also participate in either a course-related study tour, a service learning project or a scientific investigation. - HON 151 (4 credits): All Honors students will take a course entitled Enduring Ideas.
 Enduring Ideas will access a body of knowledge and establish a mode of inquiry that centers on important ideas, and how they have evolved over time.
 These courses will use examples from "great works" to address fundamental questions of humanity.
 Can the world be made a better place by human reason?
 What does it mean to be a citizen?
 What is justice?
 What role does violence play in our society?
 What modes of inquiry do we use to discover knowledge, and how do they differ across disciplines?
-These are illustrative; many other ideas may be examined in these courses.

-HON 200 (4 credits each, total of 8 credits): Phase I will continue with two courses (team taught, interdisciplinary courses).
-The total of these two courses must cover all three core division perspectives (Humanities, Natural Sciences, Social Sciences).
+These are illustrative; many other ideas may be examined in these courses. - HON 200 (4 credits): HON 200 is team-taught by two professors from the perspective of at least two core division perspectives (Humanities, Natural Sciences, Social Sciences).
 The themes range from the narrow to the broad.
 This interdisciplinary approach is intended to help the student understand how different disciplines address current problems, how thinking has evolved, and how to integrate modes of thinking across disciplines.
-These courses do not need to be taken in sequence, but should be completed by the end of the Sophomore year.
+This course should be completed by the end of the Sophomore year.